City Hall Forecourt needs better security: Staff report | The Bay Observer

 City Hall Forecourt needs better security: Staff report

 With the recent conclusion of the trial of the person responsible for the deadly North York truck rampage that killed 10 and injured 16; there is enhanced focus on protecting public spaces from vehicle attacks.
-Hamilton councillors are going to be asked to approve a $700,000 recommendation from staff to vehicle-proof the City Hall forecourt.
+The Hamilton Public Works Committee has approved a $700,000 recommendation from staff to vehicle-proof the City Hall forecourt.
 What is recommended is the installation of metal bollards, some permanent, others removable, at all the points around city hall where a vehicle could intrude.

 The staff report laid out the problem of trying to protect the public while not making the City Hall into a fortress.
 “We now live in an era where the safety of the public is a requirement in crowded public spaces.
 The circumstances and situations are always changing as, notably, terror groups are increasingly targeting crowded places that cannot be altered without radically changing how we address and experience our Cities’ public spaces.
 In 2016 vehicle attacks, in public spaces, accounted for the largest number of terrorism casualties in the West resulting in 601 deaths.
 The primary terrorist threat continues to be individuals and groups inspired by violent ideologies.
 There is the need to balance safety and security with the intended openness and accessibility of this public realm.”